IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

   We will use the script: [acm-sign-policy.sh](https://github.com/IBM/integrity-enforcer/blob/master/scripts/acm-sign-policy.sh) for signing ACM polices cloned from git [https://github.com/gajananan/policy-collection.git].

+  Pass the following parameters.

+   - SIGNER-EMAIL-USED-IN-PGP-KEYSETUP: Use the email used in setting a PGP key (e.g. `signer@enterprise.com`).
+   - POLICY-FILES-DIRECTORY:  The directory where the [ACM policy](https://github.com/open-cluster-management/policy-collection.git) files (YAML) to be signed exist. (e.g.  Pass `/home/repo/policy-collection/community` as dir to sign polices under `community` directory).

  Execute the sample script `acm-sign-policy.sh` to apply signature annotations on YAML resources in a directory.

  ```